MaxAzarov/fndit-rss-parser-frontend/README.md

 1. create .env file from .env.example
+2. install deps using `npm install` command
-2. run the `npm run start` in terminal
+3. run the `npm run start` in terminal